CohenArthur/internship_report_2022/report.md

 What also drove me to work on `gccrs` is my interest for contributing to open source projects, which has been nurtured during my studies.
 My major allowed us to do some open source research, contributing to various projects such as Rust-for-Linux, and to write open source drivers in C and Rust for an embedded systems project during a particular course of the first semester.
 Being able to keep doing this sort of contribution as my full-time job has been a real eye opener and has secured my career choice.

 Having multiple group projects has also helped me understand the importance of a good contribution system.
-We rely heavily on `git` as a version control system on `git` as a version control system, which we've used heavily during our school projects.
+We rely heavily on `git` as a version control system, which we've used heavily during our school projects.
 Having spent a lot of time working within that environment, it was easy to guide new contributors or our two GSoC students when they struggled with it.

 \newpage